aeharding/sevenhills/src/iad.md

 ---
-pageTitle: Instructor Aided Deployment
+pageTitle: Instructor Assisted Deployment
 date: 2018-02-16
 layout: page.html
 nav:
-  iad: true
+  instructorAssistedDeployment: true
 ---

 <img src="../img/iad.jpg" alt="IAD example" class="full-width">

 __Instructor Assisted Deployment__ (IAD) is a __Solo__ training method that opens your parachute almost immediately upon leaving the aircraft _(about 3-4 seconds of freefall)_.
-You are never attached to the plane _(like static-line)_ and the deployment sequence is identical to the way experienced skydivers open their own parachutes.
+You are never attached to the plane _(unlike static-line)_ and the deployment sequence is identical to the way experienced skydivers open their own parachutes.
 This thrilling, solo, __'do it by yourself'__ method is also a way to train to [become a licensed skydiver](../become-a-licensed-skydiver).
 Well over half of our students choose the IAD jump, __even if they want to only jump once__.

 Classes are held on various Saturdays (reservations required), __late-April__ through __early-October__.
 The class starts at __8 a.m.__, __rain or shine__.
 You'll be jumping in the afternoon _(from 4000 feet!)_, weather permitting, so __plan on spending the whole day__.
 Radio contact assists you in landing your parachute safely _(about 4-6 minute canopy ride)_.
 GoPro video footage of your exit is available for purchase so that you can remember your jump for years to come.
 Train and jump on the same day.